buildownai/buildown.ai/content/book/chapter_11/index.md

 ---
 title: Tool-Calling - Enhancing Language Model Capabilities
-description: Learn how to enhance language model capabilities through tool-calling, a method for integrating external data sources and functions into your AI system.
+description: Learn how to enhance language model capabilities through tool-calling, a technique that allows models to access external data sources for more accurate and comprehensive responses.
 keywords: tool-calling, function calling, language models, knowledge graph, question-answer pairs, chat history, external tools, APIs, databases
 ---

-Welcome to the exciting world of **Tool-Calling**, where we explore how to make our language models smarter by connecting them with external data sources and functions.
-In this chapter, you'll discover how tool-calling can streamline information retrieval, making your AI system more flexible and efficient.

-You’ll learn why integrating external tools is crucial for delivering accurate responses without cluttering the chat history.
-We’ll also delve into the mechanics of implementing tool-calling in your projects, covering everything from basic setup to advanced techniques.
-By the end of this chapter, you'll be equipped with the knowledge to build robust and versatile AI solutions that can leverage a wide range of external data sources.

-Ready to take your language model's capabilities to the next level?
-Dive into the world of tool-calling and unlock new possibilities for your AI projects!
+## Tool-Calling: Enhancing Language Model Capabilities

+Get ready to unlock the full potential of your language model by learning about **tool-calling**.
+This chapter will guide you through a powerful technique that enables your model to interact with external data sources like databases and APIs.
+By doing so, it can provide more accurate and detailed responses than ever before.

+### What Do We Want to Achieve?

+In this section, we'll explore how tool-calling helps in delivering precise answers by integrating knowledge from various sources without cluttering the chat history.
+You’ll see how this method keeps your conversations clean and efficient while making your model smarter and more versatile.

+### What is Tool-Calling?

+Discover what makes **tool-calling** so special as you dive into its mechanics.
+Understand how to implement functions with specific input and output structures, allowing your language model to call these functions seamlessly.
+This chapter will also introduce different variations of tool-calling techniques, giving you the flexibility to adapt them according to your needs.

+Ready to make your AI applications smarter?
+Let's get started!